loperntu/asialex2015/index.md

 ---
 ## Exploratory Regression Modeling of the Life Stage of Diffusion and Stabilization

-- `Constant U` as dependent variable for 384 lexical items with 19 predictor variables under 6 dimensions (semantics, syntax, morphology, pragmatics-ontology, phonology, sociolinguistics).
+- `Constant U` (Wang, 2010; 2015) as dependent variable for 384 lexical items with 19 predictor variables under 6 dimensions (semantics, syntax, morphology, pragmatics-ontology, phonology, sociolinguistics).
-- Multiple linear regression model with backward variable selection and AIC criterion.
-(82% variations explained with $R^{2}$=0.80).
+- Multiple linear regression and logistic model with backward variable selection and AIC criterion were used (82% variations explained with $R^{2}$=0.80)

 ---
 ## Residual Analysis